-- In the case of valuation data provided by a third party and subsequently validated via internal models that use material inputs based on other than market observable data, the valuation using the internal model is tested for realistic changes in other than market inputs. - In the case of valuation data provided by a third party which was not subsequently not validated or was validated using external models or data acquired from securities dealers, the valuation provided by a third party as a whole is regarded as an input based on other than market observable data.
+- In the case of valuation data provided by a third party and subsequently validated via internal models that use material inputs based on other than market observable data, the valuation using the internal model is tested for realistic changes in other than market inputs. - In the case of valuation data provided by a third party which was not subsequently validated or was validated using external models or data acquired from securities dealers, the valuation provided by a third party as a whole is regarded as an input based on other than market observable data.
 The sensitivity is determined using internal models into which adequate alternatives of inputs are entered (such as revenue, NAV multiple, the internal return rate (%) or other valuation multiples for a given financial instrument).

-Based on the methodology described above, it has been possible to conduct the sensitivity analysis of financial instruments classified as Level 3 following:
+Based on the methodology described above, it has been possible to conduct sensitivity analysis of financial instruments classified as Level 3 as follows:

-Fair value at 31 December 2019 +/-100 bp +/-20 % price change
+Fair value at 31 December 2020 +/- 100 bp +/- 20% price change

-Bonds 4,973 -195/+192 +/-995
+Bonds 4,763 -148/+150 +/-953

-Shares 4,475 +/-895
+Shares 5,857 - +/-1,171

-Fair value at 31 December 2018 +/-100 bp +/-20 % price change
+Fair value at 31 December 2019 +/- 100 bp +/- 20% price change

-Bonds +/-100 bp
+Bonds +/- 100 bp -195/+192